a8trejo/appium-wdio-cypress-demo/README.md

 1. Execute the following commands in the project's terminal (if using Windows, run terminal as admin instead of using `sudo`):
 ```
-    $ sudo npm install -g appium --unsafe-perm=true --allow-root
+    $ sudo npm install -g appium
     $ npm install
 ```

+2. Make sure you have installed Android SDK

-2. Open the Android SDK Manager, go to **SDK Tools** and click on `Android SDK Command-line Tools` to install it, click `Ok`.
+3. Open the Android SDK Manager, go to **SDK Tools** and click on `Android SDK Command-line Tools` to install it, click `Ok`.

-3. Make sure you have installed Android SDK, `ANDROID_HOME`, `ANDROID_AVD_HOME` and `JAVA_HOME` env variables configured
+4. Add the following system variables to your `$PATH`: `ANDROID_HOME`, `ANDROID_SDK_ROOT`, `ANDROID_AVD_HOME` and `JAVA_HOME`

-4. Download the APK located in https://github.com/appium/appium/blob/master/packages/appium/sample-code/apps/ApiDemos-debug.apk
+5. Download the APK located in https://github.com/appium/appium/blob/master/packages/appium/sample-code/apps/ApiDemos-debug.apk

-5. Open the Android SDK Manager, expand the **Android Version** with `API Level 30`, click on `Show Package Details`, select and install `Google APIs Intel x86 Atom System Image`.
+6. Open the Android SDK Manager, expand the **Android Version** with `API Level 30`, click on `Show Package Details`, select and install `Google APIs Intel x86 Atom System Image`.

-6. Create at least **one Android AVD**.
+7. Create at least **one Android AVD**.
 You can use this command to create a new AVD `avdmanager create avd -n DemoAVD -k "system-images;android-30;google_apis;x86" -d pixel`.

-7. In the file `cypress/e2e/Playground.feature`, update the value `DemoAVD` for **your respective AVD ID**, if you renamed it.
+8. In the file `cypress/e2e/Playground.feature`, update the value `DemoAVD` for **your respective AVD ID**, if you renamed it.

-8. Test the correct setUp by running the Appium Script first, follow the instructions below in **APPIUM EXECUTION ONLY**
+9. Test the correct setUp by running the Appium Script first, follow the instructions below in **APPIUM EXECUTION ONLY**

 ---
 #### TEST EXECUTION (Cypress + Appium)